bigsmoke/angel/README.md

 first A \ previous > & < next / second A & third A & fourth A & fifth A
 ```

-This is semantically different just continuing to step right:
+I this semantically different just continuing to step right?
+(Steps are, after all, substrings of a path.)

 ```
 first A \ previous > < next / second A / third A / fourth A / fifth A
 ```

-Steps right _are_ substring, of a path, but they are not normally substrings in the meaningful sense.
+`&` is convenient, because the knot won't change if you use different relationship axes along the path.

 When used together with the _unknown angel_ placeholder (`&?`), `&` means something different than when used as a _string knot_ indicator (as above).
 The below gets the angel next to `first A`, and next to the angel next to `first A`, etc.: